-- · News page - · Publicizing Foundation Reports and other information - · On-line forms for filing applications and reports - · Secure on-line access of meeting documents for Board members and Advisory committee members. - · Project status and update pages - · Provision for on-line search of project reports
+- · News page - · Publicizing Foundation Reports and other information - · On-line forms for filing applications and reports - · Secure on-line access of meeting documents for Board members and Advisory committee members. - · Project status and update pages - · Provision for on-line search of project reports - · Providing access to meeting materials for the Board and advisory committee members.

 The website is regularly updated with new materials and reports.
-On an annual basis, beginning in mid-October promotional materials for the next round of calls for proposals is placed on the website.
+On an annual basis, beginning in April promotional materials for the next round of calls for proposals is placed on the website.
 In late April, the results of the most recent call for proposals is posted.

-Other key annual dates for posting of materials are November for posting of the next Annual Business Plan, and May for posting of the Annual Report for the previous year.
+Other key annual dates for posting of materials are February for posting of the new Annual Business Plan, and July for posting of the Annual Report for the previous year.